todogroup/governance/onboarding/general-member.md

 ### Touchpoint meeting series

-- General Members Touchpoint AMER (an invite is sent once you are added to the TODO private mailing list): Every three weeks - informal meetings on Fridays
+- AMER General Members Touchpoint (an invite is sent once you are added to the TODO general member mailing list): Every three weeks - informal calls on Fridays
+- Europe General Members & OSPOlogy Touchpoint (an invite is sent once you are added to the community mailing list): Monthly - project updates and public office hours on Thursdays

 [todo-pm]: https://github.com/anajsana